Feeding raspberries: when to fertilise & the best plant food for raspberries

 Should you fertilise raspberries when planting?

-Fertilising Raspberries summary:
+Feeding Raspberries summary:

-• Prior to planting, enrich the soil with well-rotted manure or compost.
+• Prior to planting, enrich the soil with well-rotted manure or compost

-• On planting add a slow-release general fertiliser.
+• On planting, add a slow-release general fertiliser

-• Annually, in early spring apply a slow-release granular fertiliser high in potassium.
+• Annually in early spring, apply a slow-release granular fertiliser high in potassium

-• For container-grown raspberries, apply a slow-release fertiliser when potting up and feed monthly with a liquid fertiliser from June until September.
+• For container-grown raspberries, apply a slow-release fertiliser when potting up and feed monthly with a liquid fertiliser from June until September

 What to feed raspberries: choosing the best fertiliser